You’re charged with finding someone to fill an open position in the company. Where do you start?

 3. Use a template

 A job advert needs to be clear and easily readable to your candidates.
-If you’re using an Applicant Tracking System, it should have templates built-in to make sure you’ve ticked all the boxes.
+If you’re using an Applicant Tracking System as part of the latest human resources management systems, it should have templates built-in to make sure you’ve ticked all the boxes.
 But if you’re writing your descriptions from scratch, don’t forget to include these important details:

 - Job Title, Company, Location